exercism/automated-mentoring-support/docs/comment_copy_guidelines.md

   understand x", because even though something was said, the person doesn't necessarily understand it.

-### Early exercises
+### Guidance

-For the first exercises of a track, the following is _extra_ important:
+For the first few exercises of a track, the following is _extra_ important:

 - **Name the difference** between what the person is doing, and what is 'idiomatic' in the language.